How to Sell Children's Products

-Even during tough times, parents need to continue to purchase "essentials" for their babies and children, but they may cut back on nonessential items.
-If you want to start a business that caters to parent consumers, stay away from novelty baby items until the economy is stronger.
+Even during tough times, parents need to continue to purchase "essentials" for their babies and children, but they may cut back on non-essential items.
+If you want to start a business that caters to parent consumers, you should stay away from novelty baby items until the economy is stronger.
 If you are already in business and sales are slumping, consider changing your products or services to roll with the (hard) times.

 Solid business ideas are timeless business ideas.
 They encompass product ideas that cover need and/or constant demand.
 For children, this includes quality clothing, educational games, books, music, art projects, and books.
 Keep in mind, though, that what particular products are selling better at any given time may change with trends.
 "Enrichment" products, in general, are always popular among affluent parents.
 For babies, "essentials" are timeless: diaper bags, burping pads, and crib bedding.
 These are things parents need and would ordinarily purchase for a new baby.

-Create a Gold Standard: Stick with the Basics
+Create a Gold Standard

 Novelty items may sell for a while, but consumer fads are unpredictable and cannot sustain a business long-term.
 Finding a niche and keeping up with trends is important, but even more important is to have a "gold standard" product line built on slow and steady sales that will last the lifetime of your business.

 For example, think Lenox China.
-They set trends and have made a fortune on selling fads and novelties to the affluent (they even provide new china to the White House for every new president), but their gold standard of basic quality dinnerware has made Lenox one of the oldest and most profitable china businesses in the world.
+They set trends and have made a fortune on selling fads and novelties to the affluent (they even provide new china to the White House for every new president), but their gold standard of basic quality dinnerware has made Lenox one of the oldest and most profitable China businesses in the world.